-Award-winning MIT historian Craig Steven Wilder visits campus March 1 for the first in a series of Belong Forums happening this year as part of Dal 200’s Year of Belonging initiative.
+Award-winning MIT historian Craig Steven Wilder visits campus March 28 as part of a series of Belong Forums happening this year for Dal 200’s Year of Belonging initiative.

 Dr. Wilder (left) is one of several internationally respected thinkers, trailblazers and change-makers coming to campus this year to share their unique perspectives as part of the series.